 #3.
 Inspect every air vent around your home.
 Objects that may impede airflow include drapes, furniture, and toys.
 When air is getting blocked, it may mean that you are not only failing to get proper air conditioning but also harming your system, which necessitates AC repair.

 #4.
 Is the drain line clear?
 When the drain line of your AC unit is clogged, condensation will build up and cause water damage to your home.
 It is important to keep that line clear, especially during the hot summer months.
-Try flushing one cup of bleach down the line, then rinsing it with a gallon of water for a simple DIY fix!
+Try flushing one cup of vinegar down the line, then rinsing it with a gallon of water for a simple DIY fix!

 #5.
 Change your air filter.
 If you are unfamiliar with how often your air filter should be changed, check with your AC manufacturer.
 Some may require a new air filter once a month or every three months.
 Regardless, you should absolutely kick off summer with a fresh filter.